Bwilliamson55/n8n-nodes-meilisearch/README.md

 5. (Optional) Enable "Wait for Completion" to automatically wait for the task to finish

 #### Searching
-1. Use "Search" → "Search Index" or "Indexes" → "Search Index"
+1. **Single Index Search**: Use "Search" → "Search Index" or "Indexes" → "Search Index"
-2. Select your index
+   - Select your index
-3. Enter your search query
+   - Enter your search query
-4. Configure additional fields like filters, facets, pagination, etc.
+   - Configure additional fields like filters, facets, pagination, etc.
+2. **Multi-Index Search**: Use "Search" → "Multi-Search"
+   - Add multiple queries, each targeting a different index
+   - Configure search parameters per query (filters, facets, pagination, etc.)
+   - Get results from multiple indexes in a single request

 #### Waiting for Task Completion
 1. **Automatic (Recommended)**: Enable "Wait for Completion" on document operations (Add/Replace/Update Documents)